Responsible Evaluation of AI for Mental Health: Observed Practices

-To ground our position, we conducted a quantitative analysis of 135 papers on mental health, published in the ACL Anthology~\footnote{\url{https://aclanthology.org/}; query date: 11-2025.} over the past 5 years, with 36\% of them published in 2025.
 Table~\ref{tab:acl_stats} summarizes key patterns that emerged from this review, and Appendix~\ref{sec:acldetails} provides detailed annotations, including the tasks covered by these papers, and the observed practices documented at a paper level.
 Overall, we found that current evaluation practices in this literature remain limited in scope and rigor, especially considering the sensitivity and clinical implications of the domain.
 While the surveyed works cover a wide range of tasks, from detecting mental health conditions~\cite{chen-etal-2024-depression,yang-etal-2021-weakly,lee-etal-2024-detecting-bipolar} to building therapeutic chatbots~\cite{saha-etal-2022-shoulder,deng-etal-2023-knowledge,shim-2021-development}, their evaluations often rely on narrow, model-centric criteria.

 Specifically, five concerning patterns emerge.
 Half of the papers rely \textit{only} on standard AI/NLP metrics such as accuracy, F1, BLEU, or ROUGE, ignoring psychological validity or clinical relevance.
 Over half (54\%) include \textit{no} human evaluation, and among those that do, 29\% do so \textit{without} involving mental health experts.
 Nearly one-fifth of papers omit evaluation guidelines, and roughly a third fail to discuss limitations in the way the evaluations have been conducted.
 These gaps indicate that current practices assess technical performance but often overlook safety, interpretability, and real-world utility~\cite{thieme2020review}.